 Goto -> Start -> All Programms -> Microsoft SQL Server 2008 R2 -> SQL Server management Studio.

-Q42) What is SQL Injections?
+Q42) What are SQL Injections?
 And How to Prevent SQL Injection Attacks?

-It is a mechanism of getting secure data from database.
+Ans: It is a mechanism of getting secure data from the database.

 SQL Injection Attacks::